eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 * - scroll video to subtitle frame
 * - press 'U' in Video Box and select subtitle pixel by 'Left Mouse' click
 * - copy Lab color record from right bottom part in "Settings" tab to "Use Filter Colors" in left top side of "Settings" tab
-* - if there are may subtitles with different colors you can add all of them to "Use Filter Colors" by adding new line records with "Ctrl+Enter"
+* - if there are many subtitles with different colors you can add all of them to "Use Filter Colors" by adding new line records with "Ctrl+Enter"
-5) Click "Run Search" in the first tab page (if you need to get only timing and original images with potential subs go after this step to the last tab page and press "Create Empty Sub")
+5) Click "Run Search" in the first tab page, if you need to get only timing and original images with potential subs go after this step to the last tab page and press "Create Empty Sub", found original images with subtitles will be located in "RGBImages" folder.
-6) Check ILA Images: subtitles symbols by default will be searched inside white pixels in ILA images, if white pixels in ILA images will not contain some symbols or they are broken, this is possible if you use too strong Color Filters or subtitles pop-up on video, in this case it is better to change program settings or delete such ILA Images.
+6) Check ILA Images in "ILAImages" folder: subtitles symbols by default will be searched inside white pixels in ILA images, if white pixels in ILA images will not contain some symbols or they are broken, which is possible if you use too strong Color Filters or subtitles pop-up on video and disappear, in this case it is better to change program settings or delete such ILA Images.
 7) [MOST IMPORTANT PART IF YOU DONT USE COLOR FILTERING] Before continue: Check does subtitles has darker border color then subtitles text color.
 In most case it is so, if not than disable checkbox "Characters Border Is Darker" in first right setting in "Settings tab".
 In most cases program correctly identify which color is related to subtitles text but in some cases it is too complicated, in such cases decision will be applied according this setting.
-8) If you are using "Use Filter Colors" and have too good ILAImages (all characters separated from background) it is recommended to turn on "Use ILAImages for getting TXT symbols areas" which can reduce amount of garbage.
+8) If you are using "Use Filter Colors" and have too good ILAImages - all characters separated from background, it is recommended to turn on "Use ILAImages for getting TXT symbols areas" which can reduce amount of garbage.
-9) Click "Create Cleared TXTImages" on the last tab page (for get Text Mining, if you plan to OCR text after in other software)
+9) Click "Create Cleared TXTImages" on the last tab page for get text symbols separation from background, after this you can do OCR text in other software as described in separate topic "For OCR".

 Video instructions:
 There are many instructions which can be found in youtube and was made by this program users.